Skip to content

 GETTING YOUR BALLOT

 Mail.
-Contact your Town or City Clerk to mail you your Early or Absent Voter Ballot.
+Contact your Town or City Clerk to mail you your Early or Absentee Voter Ballot.
 Make your request early to allow enough time for the ballot to be mailed to you, which can take a week.

 Online.
-Go to mvp.vermont.gov to receive your Early or Absent Voter Ballot using your My Voter Page Account.
+Go to mvp.vermont.gov to receive your Early or Absentee Voter Ballot using your My Voter Page Account.
 You can also complete the Vermont Absentee Ballot Request form and mail, email, or drop-off to your Town or City Clerk.

 In-home Ballot Delivery.
-If you have a disability or fall ill, an Early or Absent Voter Ballot can be delivered to your home on Election Day.
-You may request an Early or Absent Voter Ballot up to 5 p.m. the day before the election or by the time of closing of the Town or City Clerk’s office on the last day that the clerk has regular hours before the election.
+If you have a disability or fall ill, an Early or Absentee Voter Ballot can be delivered to your home on Election Day.
+You may request an Early or Absentee Voter Ballot up to 5 p.m. the day before the election or by the time of closing of the Town or City Clerk’s office on the last day that the clerk has regular hours before the election.
 Two justices of the peace (of different parties when possible) will deliver a ballot to you and bring the ballot back to the polling place so it can be placed in the ballot box and counted.

 For uniformed service members and US citizens living abroad, the Federal Voting Assistance Program (FVAP) established by the Department of Defense, ensures you have the tools and resources to vote from anywhere in the world.
-Fill out the Federal Post Card Application (FPCA) which serves as both a Voter Registration application and Absent Voter Ballot request.
+Fill out the Federal Post Card Application (FPCA) which serves as both a Voter Registration application and Absentee Voter Ballot request.
 It is available through various branches of the military and U.S. embassies and consulates, or online, www.FVAP.gov/election-materials.
-Early or Absent Voter Ballots may also be sent by email, however, under Vermont law, voted ballots may not be returned by fax or email.
+Early or Absentee Voter Ballots may also be sent by email, however, under Vermont law, voted ballots may not be returned by fax or email.
 Ballots must be returned to the Town or City Clerk inside the absentee certificate envelope with the voter’s original signature.

 DEADLINES